 - It is booked in a Risk Management System (RMS)

 4. Trade Validation and Enrichment – Reference data team set up the static and dynamic details which help middle office teams to validate the trade, before releasing instructions into the market.

 - This is an extremely critical step for the trade settlement.

 - Trade details and SSIs are agreed with the counterparty at least a day prior to the settlement date.

 6. Trade Settlement – This is the process of simultaneous exchange of cash versus securities for a security trade or cash versus cash for a Derivative trade.

 7. Reconciliation – Reconciliation involves matching ledgers against statements to ensure correct accounting of all trade booked.

 A pictorial representation of the steps.

-If you are looking for the career in investment banking, get to know more about the trade lifecycle through a focused training and this blog could be a good starting point.
+If you are looking for a Capital Market courses, get to know more about the trade lifecycle through focused training and this blog could be a good starting point.